wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/136-minute-ad-hoc-cabinet-meeting.md

 ---
+doc_date: '1961-06-18'
+doc_num: 136
+doc_order: 136
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: CAB 134/1821]'
-title: "136 MINUTE, AD HOC CABINET MEETING"
+title: MINUTE, AD HOC CABINET MEETING
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10001
 vol_id: 27
-doc_date: 1961-06-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 136 MINUTE, AD HOC CABINET MEETING

-UKNA: CAB 134/1821

 Chequers, 18 June 1961

 Secret

  ****

 Europe and the Commonwealth

 THE PRIME MINISTER said that the Meeting should first examine the reports prepared by officials on the implications of signing the Treaty of Rome, in order to identify the main problems which would arise if the United Kingdom applied to accede; they should consider, in the light of their discussion of the reports by officials, the line to be taken in the forthcoming discussions with Commonwealth Governments, and what other action was now necessary.

  _Commonwealth Free Entry_

-The Meeting had before them a note by the Secretaries (E.Q.(61) 18) covering a report by officials on the implications, for Commonwealth free entry, of signing the Treaty of Rome.2 The broad conclusions of the report were that, while satisfactory arrangements might be negotiated with the European Economic Community (EEC) for raw materials, tropical products, and perhaps manufactured goods from Canada, Australia and New Zealand; and, since complete and permanent free entry for Commonwealth temperate foodstuffs would be inconsistent with the common agricultural policy of the EEC, we would have to seek special arrangements which would serve to mitigate the damage which some Commonwealth countries, notably Canada, Australia and New Zealand, were bound to suffer.
+The Meeting had before them a note by the Secretaries (E.Q.(61) 18) covering a report by officials on the implications, for Commonwealth free entry, of signing the Treaty of Rome.[2](#f2) The broad conclusions of the report were that, while satisfactory arrangements might be negotiated with the European Economic Community (EEC) for raw materials, tropical products, and perhaps manufactured goods from Canada, Australia and New Zealand; and, since complete and permanent free entry for Commonwealth temperate foodstuffs would be inconsistent with the common agricultural policy of the EEC, we would have to seek special arrangements which would serve to mitigate the damage which some Commonwealth countries, notably Canada, Australia and New Zealand, were bound to suffer.

 THE COMMONWEALTH SECRETARY said that the United Kingdom must carry out in full its specific short-term commitments to Commonwealth countries.
 There seemed to be a reasonable prospect of ensuring this by special arrangements during the transitional period.
 The difficulties of preserving the Commonwealth’s traditional rights in the United Kingdom market in the longer term would be considerably greater.
 He doubted whether we could secure from the Six much more after the transitional period than the review proposed by officials, which would be based on a written provision recognising the value of the Commonwealth to the free world, and the dependence of other Commonwealth countries on trade with the United Kingdom.
 But the principles on which the review would be carried out would be of great importance and would have to be carefully drafted.
 There would have to be a clear obligation on the Community to see that the interests of the Commonwealth were safeguarded in the future.
 It would be difficult for the Commonwealth to accept such a review in place of their present rights in the United Kingdom market, but they might be brought to do so at the end of a long negotiation in which they had seen that we had done our utmost to secure the best possible terms for them.
 When the Meeting came to consider the line to be taken in the forthcoming discussions with Commonwealth Governments, he would suggest how the possibilities might be put to them at the present stage.

 Discussion showed general agreement that provisions which safeguarded Commonwealth interests during the transitional period only would not be acceptable to Commonwealth countries or to public opinion in the United Kingdom.
 It would be necessary to secure permanent provision for at least some Commonwealth imports into the United Kingdom at broadly the present level of trade.
 There were many arrangements we could adduce in support of this.
 Some Commonwealth countries, e.g. New Zealand, were largely dependent on the United Kingdom market.
 It would not be in the political or the economic interests of the free world to deprive New Zealand of that market and allow them to collapse.
 The Six themselves had recognised that their common agricultural policy must take account of the Community’s external trade interests, and it would be in the interests of the industrialists of the Six that the earnings of their overseas customers were not unnecessarily depressed.

-[_matter omitted_]
+[ _matter omitted_ ]

 The crucial question would be the arrangements made for the Common Market period.
 What Commonwealth countries would secure as a result of the proposed review could not be left completely open.
 Our objective should be to secure transitional arrangements which maintained substantially the Commonwealth’s present position, and an understanding that those arrangements would continue except to the extent that it could be shown that changes were essential if the common agricultural and other policies of the Community were not to be frustrated.
 Even so, any changes would have to be of a kind that did not cause serious damage to the essential interests of Commonwealth countries.

 Discussion then turned to the range of products for which we should seek to continue free entry into the United Kingdom.
 Although we would no doubt wish to start a negotiation on the basis of free entry in full on all commodities, we could not hope to secure this and would have to decide in the course of the negotiations which were the essential interests for which we were prepared to stand.
 In the case of manufactured goods for Canada, Australia and New Zealand, there seemed no chance of continuing unrestricted free entry.
 We should, however, try to safeguard the position of the under-developed Commonwealth in the United Kingdom market, and to obtain the best access we could for their exports to the rest of the Common Market.
 In the case of foodstuffs, our acceptance of the common agricultural policy would necessarily mean the end of unrestricted duty-free entry for the Commonwealth.
 We would have to try to secure that Commonwealth countries had opportunities for exports (either to the United Kingdom market or to the Common Market as a whole) broadly comparable with those they have enjoyed at present.
 The method would be changed, but the aim would be to see that producers’ incomes in Commonwealth countries did not diminish.

 Even this aim, however, which would be difficult enough to negotiate with the Six, would not meet the aspirations of some of the Commonwealth countries, e.g. New Zealand, who saw in the present free entry arrangements the opportunity for a steady expansion of their exports.
-But it should be pointed out to them that their access to the United Kingdom market had already suffered as a result of the United Kingdom Government’s support policies3 and that, even if there were no question of our accession to the Common Market, the problems created by unrestricted imports of Commonwealth wheat and lamb might well necessitate some modification in our existing policies.
+But it should be pointed out to them that their access to the United Kingdom market had already suffered as a result of the United Kingdom Government’s support policies[3](#f3) and that, even if there were no question of our accession to the Common Market, the problems created by unrestricted imports of Commonwealth wheat and lamb might well necessitate some modification in our existing policies.

 In the course of further discussion the following additional points were made–